Kenan Evren: 1980 military coup d'état

 The years leading to the coup were characterized as a fierce struggle between the far-right and the far-left.
-Hoping to see a communist revolution, the leftist militants rioted in the streets; on the other hand, the right-wing nationalist militants fought back the left-wing revolutionaries and provoked religious arousal.
-Universities had taken sides and each became headquarters for either the leftists or the rightists.
+Hoping to see a communist revolution, the leftist militants rioted in the streets; on the other hand, the right-wing nationalist militants fought back the left-wing revolutionaries and provoked religious division (similar to the Sunni-Shia conflict).
+Universities had taken sides and each became controlled by either the leftists or the rightists.
 The chaotic situation created by far-left and far-right groups had destroyed public security in the country.
-Communist and neo-fascist groups tried to keep even the streets under their control, beating or killing anyone who was not one of them.
+Communist and neo-fascist groups tried to keep neighborhoods under their control, beating or killing anyone who was not one of them.
 Finally, an anti-secularist rally organised by Islamists in Konya on 6 September 1980 was the last straw.

 With the coup came the National Security Council as the ruling body.
 The council of 1980 was composed of the commanders Kenan Evren, the Chief of Staff and President of the State.
 The parliament was dissolved.
-On a speech in Muş in 1984, about the execution of Erdal Eren, a communist militant alleged 17-year-old but according to official records born in 1961 who was accused of killing a Turkish soldier, he said "Now, after I catch him, I will put him on trial, and then I will not execute him, I will take care of him for life.
-I will feed that traitor who took a gun to these Mehmetçiks who shed their blood for this homeland for years.
-Would you agree to that?!"
+On a speech in Muş in 1984, about the execution of Erdal Eren, a communist militant alleged 17-year-old but according to official records born in 1961 who was accused of killing a Turkish soldier, he said "Let's hang two of them in the Freedom Square and see if they can do it again.
+Should we feed them instead of hanging them?